pgailinas/videoqa-representation-comparison/docs/index.md

 Video preprocessing generates structured evidence records consisting of temporal video segments, frame samples, and associated metadata.
 These evidence segments serve as the foundation for both baseline VideoQA experiments and self-supervised autoencoder training.

-The system architecture supports two primary experimental workflows:
+The system architecture supports a baseline VideoQA workflow together with multiple autoencoder-based workflows.

-1. **Baseline VideoQA** — Direct VideoQA inference using original video evidence and Qwen2-VL-7B.
+The baseline workflow performs VideoQA inference directly on original NExT-QA video evidence using Qwen2-VL-7B.

-2. **Autoencoder-Based VideoQA** — Self-supervised autoencoder training using unlabeled video evidence, generation of reconstructed video segments, and downstream VideoQA inference using Qwen2-VL-7B.
+The autoencoder workflows generate video evidence segments using alternative evidence preparation strategies, train self-supervised autoencoders, reconstruct video segments, and evaluate reconstructed-video performance using Qwen2-VL-7B.

 During the self-supervised learning phase, the autoencoder is trained using only video evidence.
 Questions, answer choices, and ground-truth labels are not used during representation learning.
 The autoencoder learns compact latent representations by encoding and reconstructing video segments, encouraging the model to capture meaningful semantic and temporal information while reducing data dimensionality.